The td_string! Macro

 t_string, t_display, tu_string and tu_display

 They also exist, td_string was used here for easier demonstration.
-Remember that t_string access a signal reactively.
+Remember that t_string accesses a signal reactively.